-If they’re not concerned whether or night you might be the right fit for each other, or they are pushy/demanding in their initial email, it’s probably NOT going to be a good fit.
+If they’re not concerned whether or not you would be a good fit for each other, or they are pushy/demanding in their initial email, it’s probably NOT going to be a good fit.

 One of the worst clients I ever had told me from the very beginning “I have no idea what I’m looking for, but I’ll know it when I see it.”
-Looking back….I should have run for the hills when I heard that statement.
+Looking back….I should have run for the hills.

 I also find that this frequently happens with business that are just getting started…and for this reason I state on my website and on my contact form that I only work with clients who have been in business for 3 years or more.

 3) They email you rather than filling out your contact form, and clearly have never looked at your website.

 90% of the time when this happens, they’re asking me questions that would easily be answered if they had looked at my website (pricing, availability, timeline, etc).
 Chances are, they’ve emailed a handful of designers, and will hire whoever gets back to them the fastest with the lowest price.
 And when it’s obvious that someone hasn’t looked at your website, you KNOW they haven’t looked at yourportfolio.
 Never work with someone who isn’t familiar with your work, your process, or your brand values.
 HUGE red flag!

 4) They send follow up emails saying “just checking to see if you got my last email” when only a few hours have passed.